Ross and Cynthia Ulrich

 Since 1999, Daniel and Christy have worked among the Konkomba tribe, preaching the Gospel and, more recently, mentoring the church leaders.
 Daniel also directs SENT 1 and SENT 2, our training schools focused on youth discipleship and missions motivation.

-We currently have a couple living in the Middle East, doing Arabic language learning with their two-year-old girl.
-Their vision is to stay on in their country of choice, for at least the next two years doing language study, before they continue on to the next phase of ministry.
+We currently have two families living in the Middle East.
 Their goal is to train disciples who can lead the church planting effort among their own people.